tc39/notes/meetings/2017-05/may-23.md

 (Further discussion re: unspecified or underspecified features)

 LBR: Would like to ensure that someone from Microsoft is formally reviewing.

 #### Conclusion/Resolution

 - Stage 2 acceptance
 - Reviews still needed
-- Caridy Patino
+- Caridy Patiño
 - Kent C. Dodds will find someone at PayPal
 - Brian Terlson